Meteopath

 What are the causes of meteopathy?

-How to prevent meteopathy?
+How to alleviate the symptoms of meteopathy?

 When should you consult your doctor about the symptoms of meteopathy?